Your gig guide to a great night out in Ipswich

 THURSDAY

-Springlake Hotel, Springfield Lakes Bvd / Thirsty Thursdays Free pool and sausage sizzle.
-Bikini waitresses from 4-7pm.
-Registration at 6pm to play poker.
+Springlake Hotel, Springfield Lakes Bvd: Thirsty Thursdays Free pool and sausage sizzle.

-Brothers Leagues Club / Morning Melodies / Kevin Smith is performing from 11am in the O Bar.
+Brothers Leagues Club: Morning Melodies, Billy Guy is performing from 11am in the O Bar.

-Club Services Ipswich, Lowry St, Nth Ipswich / Live music, Steve Hill will perform live from 11am-2pm.
+Club Services Ipswich, Lowry St, Nth Ipswich: Live music, Bob Mildren will perform live from 11am to 2pm.

 FRIDAY

-Goodna Services Club / Live music from Wildcard Band in the Sky Stage from 8pm-midnight.
+Goodna Services Club: Live music from Poco Loco Band in the Sky Stage from 8pm to midnight.
 Free.

-Royal Mail Hotel, Goodna / Live music, James Southwell Band from 7pm.
-Free entry, with food and drinks available for purchase.
+Royal Mail Hotel, Goodna: Live music, The Shakin Steamrollers from 7pm.
+Free entry, with food and drinks to buy.

-Club Services Ipswich, Lowry St, North Ipswich / Live music, 7.45-11.45pm.
-Night Shift will play music to fill the dance floor.
+Club Services Ipswich, Lowry St, North Ipswich: Live music, 7.45pm- 11.45pm.
+The Secret Agents will play music to fill the dance floor.
 Entry as per RSL policy.

-Brothers Leagues Club / Able Magwitch will perform from 8pm in the OBar followed by The London Cartel in the Sports Bar from 9.30pm.
+Brothers Leagues Club: Stray Fragment will perform from 8pm in the OBar followed by Chester in the Sports Bar from 9.30pm.

-Springlake Hotel / Free sausage sizzle, meat tray raffles, bikini waitresses 4-7pm, Jag the Joker 4-6pm.
+Springlake Hotel: Free sausage sizzle, meat tray raffles, bikini waitresses 4pm-7pm, Jag the Joker 4pm-6pm.

 SATURDAY

-Goodna Services Club / Live music from 00-70s Band on the Sky Stage.
+Goodna Services Club: Live music from High Noon Band on the Sky Stage.
 Free entry.

-Royal Mail Hotel, Goodna / Live music / See James Southwell perform solo from 2pm followed by Buzz and the Blues Band at 5pm.
+Royal Mail Hotel, Goodna: Live music.
+See The Stained Daisies perform solo from 2pm then Mojo Webb Band at 5pm.
 Free entry, food and

-Brothers Leagues Club / Live music to be performed by Atmosphere in the O Bar at 8pm, with Wasabi playing at 9.30pm in the Sports Bar.
+Brothers Leagues Club: Live music to be performed by Caught in the Act in the O Bar at 8pm, with Zoophonic Blonde playing at 9.30pm in the Sports Bar.

-Springlake Hotel / Raceday Saturday with free barbecue and TAB losing ticket draw.

 Commercial Hotel, Redbank / Southern Cross Poker tournament.
 Free to enter with cash prizes to be won.
 Registration is at 6pm with the game starting at 7pm.

-Club Services Ipswich, Lowry St, Nth Ipswich / Live music, 6.30-10.30pm.
-Fiddle Me Please will play music.
+Club Services Ipswich, Lowry St, Nth Ipswich: Live music, 6.30pm-10.30pm.
+Smooth and Groove will play music.
 Entry as per RSL policy.

 SUNDAY

-Royal Mail Hotel, Goodna / Live music / BASEQ jam session from 1pm.

-Club Services Ipswich, Lowry St, Nth Ipswich / Live music, Shayne Crump will perform live from 3-7pm.
+Club Services Ipswich, Lowry St, Nth Ipswich: Live music, Brent Hutchinson will perform live from 3pm to 7pm.

-Brothers Leagues Club / Live music / Hot Rocks and the Rockettes is set to perform from 2pm in the OBar followed by the MusiQue Guitar and Vocalist open mic session from 7pm in the Sports Bar.
+Brothers Leagues Club: Live music.
+Crisis in the Band will perform from 2pm in the OBar followed by the MusiQue Guitar and Vocalist open mic session from 7pm in the Sports Bar.

+Springlake Hotel: Members cash draw 3pm and 4pm, free pool all day.

 LATER IN THE WEEK